AAH Newcomers Guide update

 Homeschool Soccer

 Everyone is welcome, regardless of ability.
 All ages play together, including interested parents.
 (Most players are age 8 and up, but younger children are welcome to play.)
+On Tuesdays, around 10-10:30AM, the teens join in, which morphs the play into a faster, more skilled game.
 Soccer days are a social event for many AAH families; the games provide an excellent place for newcomers to meet other homeschoolers.
 This is the place for teens who don't yet know enough other homeschoolers.
-When the soccer fields are wet or unavailable, soccer players meet at one of our alternate locations in Zilker Park.
-See the map in Appendix A for directions.
-Also ask Betsy Orf to be added to the AAH-newsletter.

 AAH Chess Club

 AAH CHESS CLUB meets almost every Wednesday from 11:45 a.m. - 2:00 p.m. during the traditional school year.
+But check their website first for the most recent information.
 Kids ages 3 through adult play chess even at the most basic level.
 Siblings welcome.
-Parent or responsible adult must attend. http://www.aahchessclub.com/
+A parent or responsible adult must attend. http://www.aahchessclub.com/

 Co-ops